scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 1 mile
 - **Duration:** instant

 You attempt to detect the location of a type of creature in range.
-Choose one of the following: _beast, celestial, construct, demon, draconic, elemental, giant, goblinoid, fey, humanoid, monstrosity, undead_, or _outsider_.
+Choose one of the following: _beasts, celestials, constructs, demons, dragons, elementals, fey, giants, monstrosities, mortals, outsiders,_ or _undead_.
 Make a spellcasting roll adding 2 bad dice.
 On success you know the rough direction and Strength of creatures matching that type in the spells range.
 The spells accuracy is determined by how many success are in your roll:

-- **0-2**: You cannot sense how many creatures have been detected and their direction is accurate to within 2000 ft.
+- **0-1**: You cannot sense how many creatures have been detected and their direction is accurate to within 2000 ft.
-- **3-4**: You have a vague count of the number of creatures in range, within 10, and their direction is accurate to within 500 ft.
+- **2-3**: You have a vague count of the number of creatures in range, within 10, and their direction is accurate to within 500 ft.
-- **5-7**: You have a moderate idea of the number of creatures in range, within 5, and their direction is accurate to within 100 ft.
+- **4-5**: You have a moderate idea of the number of creatures in range, within 5, and their direction is accurate to within 100 ft.
-- **8+**: You know exactly how many creatures are in range and their direction is accurate to within 10 ft.
+- **6+**: You know exactly how many creatures are in range and their direction is accurate to within 10 ft.

-The range increases by 1 mile for every level cast above 3rd.
+The range doubles for every level cast above 3rd.

 #### Fall
 *3rd level*